 - Receives training from or at the direction of the employer.
 This may include having to work along with an experienced employee or having to attend meetings.

 - Provide services that are integrated into the business.
 That is, the success or continuation of the employer’s business depends significantly on the performance of certain services which the worker provides.

 - Hires, supervises and pays assistants for the employer.

 - Have a continuing relationship with the employer.

 - Must follow set hours of work.

 - Works full-time for the employer.

-- Do his/her work on the employer's premises.
+- Do their work on the employer’s premises.

-- Must do his/her work in a sequence set by the employer.
+- Must do their work in a sequence set by the employer.